-Directions to the Campus
+Directions

 Mileage

 From Baltimore

 From Columbia

 From Gettysburg

 From New York

 From Northern Virginia,

-F · C 11

-Fairfax, Arlingto n.
-70 miles
+Fairfax, Arlington 70 miles

-From Philadelphia 136 miles
+From Philadelphia

 From Washington 56 miles

 From Wilmington 100 miles

-Both Washington, D.C., and Baltimore, Maryland are served by major airlines and Amtrak.
+Both Washington, D.C., and Baltimore, Maryland, are served by major airlines and Amtrak.
 Westminster is a short drive from both cities.

-Directions
+Directions to Campus

-FROM BALTIMORE: Take I-695 (Baltimore Beltway) to Exit 19 onto I-795 North (Northwest Expressway), continue to its completion.
-Follow signs to Westminster via Route 140 West around Westminster, and turn left exiting onto Route 31.
-Drive 1/4 mile (McDanial College golf course is on your left) and turn left at the second light-onto Uniontown Road.
-Drive 3/10 of a mile and turn left into Admissions Visitor Parking.
-The Office of Graduate and Professional Studies is located in Thompson Hall.
+FROM BALTIMORE: Take I-695 (Baltimore Beltway) to Exit 19 onto I-795 (Northwest Expressway), continue to its completion.
+Follow signs to Westminster via Route 140 West around Westminster, and turn left, exiting onto Route 31.
+Drive 1/4 mile (McDaniel College golf course is on your left) and turn left at the second light-onto Uniontown Road.
+Drive 3/10 of a mile and turn left into large parking lot located behind Harrison House.
+Visitors may park here and walk across Main Street to main campus.
+The Office of Graduate and Professional Studies is located on the second floor of Academic Hall, between Hoover Library and Albert Norman Ward Hall.

-FROM WASHINGTON, D.C.: From the Washington Beltway (I-495) exit onto I-270 North toward Frederick, then onto Route 27 East/Damascus (Exit 16).
+FROM WASHINGTON D.C.: From the Washington Beltway (I-495), exit onto I-270 North toward Frederick, then onto Route 27 East/Damascus (Exit 16A).
 Take Route 27 North to Westminster.
 Turn left at the intersection of Routes 27 and 32, and drive 1/2 mile.
-Bear left at the forked roadway and turn right into Admissions Visitor Parking.
-Thompson Hall is on the left.
+Go straight through the 3-way intersection onto Uniontown Road and turn right into second entrance leading to large parking lot located behind Harrison House.
+See above for directions from parking lot.

 FROM THE NORTH: From U.S. 15 at Gettysburg, exit onto Route 97 South.
 Follow 97 to Route 140 North, and follow it around Westminster.
-Exit left onto Route 31 and go 1/4 mile (McDaniel golf course is on your left) and turn left at the second light-onto Uniontown Road.
-Drive 3/10 of a mile and turn left into Admissions Visitor Parking.
-Thompson Hall is on the left.
+Exit left onto Route 31 and go 1/4 mile (McDaniel College golf course is on your left) and turn left at the second light onto Uniontown Road.
+See directions from Baltimore.

 Programs of Study

-Master of Liberal Arts
+MASTER OF LIBERAL ARTS

+Overview

 The Master of Liberal Arts Program is an interdisciplinary graduate program for adults interested in crossing the boundaries of a traditional, career-oriented approach.
 It is of particular interest to those who want to explore new disciplines in the liberal arts, who wish to supplement their professional education by continued intellectual growth, or who simply wish to satisfy their continuing intellectual curiosity and creativity.

 The Master of Liberal Arts program has become popular with educators who desire an alternative to traditional education graduate programs.
 A number of elementary, middle, and high school educators have used the program to accumulate continuing professional education credits required in Maryland and Pennsylvania.

 Graduate courses are conducted during late afternoon and evening hours.
-During the summer, courses are offered throughout the day and evening.
+During the summer courses are offered throughout the day and evening.

 McDaniel College is a member of the Association of Graduate Liberal Studies Programs.

+Matriculation

 Students must have: